Platform Work Directive

-The Platform Work Directive is a proposed European Union Directive on the regulation of platform work in EU law.
+The Platform Work Directive (EU) 2024/2831 is a proposed European Union Directive on the regulation of platform work in EU law.

 Contents

 Article 1 sets out the Directive's purpose to improve work, ensure "correct determination of [platform workers'] employment status" and promote fairness, transparency and accountability in algorithmic management in platform work, and support sustainable growth in digital labour platforms.
 Under (2) the Directive applies to everyone with an employment contract or relationship, and article 10 also applies to those who do not, and (3) it applies wherever the platform is established.

 Article 2 sets out definitions of (1) 'digital labour platform' as a commercial service at a distance by electronic means at the request of a recipient, with an essential component of organising work, but does not include share asset platforms (2) platform work means work organised by contract (3) person performing platform work is irrespective of the contract (4) platform worker is someone with an employment contract or relationship, (5) representatives are worker representatives and (6) micro, or small or medium size enterprises follows the Commission Recommendation 2003/361/EC, namely employing under 250 persons, turnover under €50 million, or balance sheet totalling under €43 million.

 Article 3 requires member states to have procedures to correctly determine employment status of someone on a platform, "guided primarily by facts relating to the actual performance of work, taking into account the use of algorithms in the organisation of platform work, irrespective of how the relationship is classified in any contractual arrangement that may have been agreed between the parties involved."

-Article 4(1) sets a legal presumption that a contractual relationship between a platform controlling performance of work and a person performing work is an employment relationship.
-Then (2) control of work is defined as fulfilling at least two of: